There are more interesting articles, commentaries and analyst reports on the Web every week than anyone could read in a month.

 The weekend will be over before you know it, so enjoy some weekend reading…and please forward to your friends by clicking the social link buttons.

-An article on Domain.com.au looks at the how developers are using the new wave of ‘influencers’ to make a sale.
+An article on Domain.com.au looked at the new wave of downsizers taking over the property market.

 Read the full article here